studio90company/studio90-portfolio/src/pages/index.md

   heading: Great solutions with no compromises
   description: >
     We hold our clients to the highest standards from the design to development.
-    That’s why we’re meticulous and transparent about each step of the development journey.
+    That’s why we’re meticulous and transparent about each step of the journey.
-  image1:
-    alt: Our Offices
-    image: /img/download.jpeg

 ---